Contents

 Why choose the Venice Unica Pass?

 If you’re looking for more flexibility than the Venice Museum Pass, then the Venice Unica Pass is what you want to go with.
-One of the base-level passes includes every museum included in the Venice Museum Pass and other admissions.

 Or, if all twelve museums are overwhelming, you can choose a base-level pass that only consists of the four significant museums within Piazza San Marco for less, which still includes extra benefits and the option for add-ons.